 Maryland families live well in so many ways.
 One of the most important is the state’s highly regarded public school system.
 According to Quality Counts, Education Week’s annual assessment of key indicators of student success, Maryland’s K–12 public school system ranks fourth in the nation.
 Newsweek reports that Maryland is home to 15 of the 500 best STEM schools in the nation.
 And according to U.S. News and World Report, Maryland places second based on the percentage of public high schools ranked in the top 25 percent nationally.

 All of the state’s school districts offer programs for all ages and abilities, from kindergarten to adult continuing education, from disadvantaged to gifted and talented children, from technical training to vocational rehabilitation.
 And nearly 90 percent of high school seniors in Maryland plan to continue their education.

 Maryland is a global leader in biohealth and life sciences, IT and cybersecurity, and other high-tech industries.
 So it’s no wonder that Maryland universities excel in the STEM programs that prepare students for the state’s many high-tech jobs.

-The University System of Maryland offers cybersecurity, biotechnology and aerospace engineering programs ranked among the best in the U.S. In 2018, the University of Maryland, Baltimore County was named the nation’s ninth most innovative school in 2019.
+The University System of Maryland offers cybersecurity, biotechnology and aerospace engineering programs ranked among the best in the nation.
+U.S. News and World Report named The University of Maryland, Baltimore County the nation’s ninth most innovative school in 2019.
 The Chronicle of Higher Education in 2019 recognized Salisbury University first in the nation among public institutions for having the highest percentage of female recipients of bachelor’s degrees in computer science.